In this article

 “Au revoir, bonne soirée, et à lundi !”

-This farewell combines the main goodbye phrase (“au revoir”), a polite wish for the evening (“bonne soirée”), and a specific future meeting time (“à lundi”).
-It’s a friendly and complete way to part ways, and it showcases the layered nuances of saying goodbye in French.
+That farewell combines three things: the main goodbye (“au revoir”), a polite wish for the evening (“bonne soirée”), and a specific next meeting (“à lundi”).
+It’s friendly, complete, and shows how French farewells can layer in real life.

 Au revoir